angelleye/paypal-woocommerce/readme.txt

 = 1.4.9 - 05.xx.2018 =
 * Feature - Adds setting to include a custom message below the page header on the Express Checkout review page. ([#1119](https://github.com/angelleye/paypal-woocommerce/issues/1119))
+* Feature - Adds default sandbox credentials for PayFlow so you don't have to setup your own test account for sandbox testing. ([#962](https://github.com/angelleye/paypal-woocommerce/issues/962))
 * Tweak - Makes use of the option to send locale code from WordPress to PayPal with Smart Buttons to update button language accordingly. ([#1105](https://github.com/angelleye/paypal-woocommerce/issues/1105))
 * Cleanup - Adjusts the formatting of admin error email notification. ([#862](https://github.com/angelleye/paypal-woocommerce/issues/862))
 * Cleanup - Adjusts incorrect text-domain in some code. ([#1107](https://github.com/angelleye/paypal-woocommerce/issues/1107))